HenryRDavis/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+A tree structure of the HTML

 2. What is an event?

+An event are "things" that happen to HTML elements.

 3. What is an event listener?

+An event listener waits for an event to occur.

 4. Why would we convert a NodeList into an Array?

+In order to transfer a ton of data into one single thing.

 5. What is a component?

+Components are reusable bits of code that creates elements and appends them to the DOM.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.